kbuechl/react-uikit-components/packages/react-uikit-base/README.md

 UIkit css is not included.
 You can get it from [getuikit.com](http://getuikit.com/)

+The master branch has been updated to React 15.
+To use with React 0.14 checkout 0.14 branch.

 ##Tests

 `npm run test`to run tests with minimal output.